How to run an interactive session on ScienceCluster¶

 --time=01:00:00

-- the session would be a standard Bash Command Line terminal, requested via
+- the session would be a standard bash login session, requested via

 You should customize these parameters to tailor the interactive session to your needs.
-For example, you can omit --gres=gpu:1
+For example, you can request a GPU device by inserting --gres=gpu:1

 Note

-Depending on the resources and time limit you've requested, in addition to your recent usage and the current cluster utilization, you may need to wait for your interactive session to begin.
-Keep your Terminal open while you wait, lest you risk losing your interactive session.
+Depending on the amount of requested resources, your recent usage, and the current cluster utilization, you may need to wait for your interactive session to begin.
+Keep your Terminal open while you wait or your interactive session will be cancelled.